hartang123/cai/README.md

-# cau
+# Next.js App

-This repository has been initialized with a README.
+This is a basic Next.js project with pages for Posts, Projects, and About.